nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --storage.session.redis.password string             Redis session database password.
 If set, it overrides the username in the connection URL.
       --storage.session.redis.tls.truststorefile string   PEM file containing the trusted CA certificate(s) for authenticating remote Redis session servers.
 Can only be used when connecting over TLS (use 'rediss://' as scheme in address).
       --storage.session.redis.username string             Redis session database username.
 If set, it overrides the username in the connection URL.
+      --storage.session.type string                       Type of session storage engine to use.
+Options are: redis, sql, memory.
+Note that memory storage does not survive restarts and does not support multiple nodes.
+If using Redis, storage.session.redis also needs to be configured. (default "memory")
       --storage.sql.connection string                     Connection string for the SQL database.
 If not set it, defaults to a SQLite database stored inside the configured data directory.
 Note: using SQLite is not recommended in production environments.
 If using SQLite anyways, remember to enable foreign keys ('_foreign_keys=on') and the write-ahead-log ('_journal_mode=WAL').
       --strictmode                                        When set, insecure settings are forbidden. (default true) --tls.certfile string                               PEM file containing the certificate for the gRPC server (also used as client certificate).
 Required in strict mode.